nculwell/MathStudy/CS.md

 These books cover the basics, that is, the core algorithms that everyone needs to know: sorting, tree traversal, etc.

+* Sedgewick and Wayne, 2011 (4e). *Algorithms*

+  This is the latest incarnation of a long series of algorithms books by Robert Sedgewick.
+(Wayne joined more recently as co-author.)
+There are various other versions that feature specific example languages: *Algorithms in C++*, *Algorithms in Java*, *Algorithms in C*.
+This version uses Java, so I guess it supersedes the previous *Algorithms in Java*.
+Its website -- http://algs4.cs.princeton.edu/ -- has links to Sedgewick's online algorithms course.
+Considering its use of code to illustrate algorithms, its reasonable price and its accompanying course, for most people this will probably be the best choice for a first book in algorithms.
+And if you're cheap, there are lots of used copies of the various older editions floating about, since this is a popular series.

 * Cormen, Leiserson, Rivest, Stein, 2009. *Introduction to Algorithms, Third Edition*

   * Cormen, Leiserson, Rivest, Stein, 2001. *Introduction to Algorithms, Second Edition*